-When a person’s safety, health, or dignity have been compromised, it can create a long-lasting negative impact.
-The victim may suffer from anxiety, depression, or post-traumatic stress disorder (PTSD).
-As a result, they may turn to drugs or alcohol to self-medicate the symptoms of their condition.
-Women who suffer from trauma and addiction need professional help from a PTSD treatment program.
+When your safety, health, or dignity has been compromised, you can experience a long-lasting negative impact.
+In turn, you may suffer from anxiety, depression, or a trauma-related mental health condition like PTSD.
+As a result, you may end up turning to drugs or alcohol to self-medicate the symptoms of your condition.
+This dramatically increases the odds that addiction will occur.
+Women suffering from trauma and addiction often require professional help from a women’s trauma treatment program.

 Although trauma often happens during childhood, many people carry the effects of trauma with them into adulthood.
 The symptoms of trauma play out over the years, causing victims to struggle in almost every area of their lives.
-However, with the right treatment, a trauma victim can learn to overcome their traumatic experience and lead a happy, healthy life.
-To learn about the benefits of trauma counseling and addiction treatment, contact Women’s Recovery at 833.754.0554 today.
+However, trauma victims can learn to overcome their traumatic experiences and lead happy, healthy lives with the proper treatment.
+This is the goal of trauma treatment.

 Trauma is an emotional or psychological response to a disturbing event.
-The victim of the trauma either experiences or witnesses the event, which usually is violent or deeply distressing.
-The event can compromise the victim’s sense of safety or self-respect.
-Over time the traumatic event diminishes the victim’s ability to function at work, school, or home.
+Affected people experience this event, which is usually violent or otherwise deeply distressing.
+The event can compromise your sense of safety or self-respect.
+Over time, it can also diminish your ability to function at work, school, or home.

-An addiction program in CO includes dual diagnosis treatment, which addresses both the addiction and the mental disorder.
+An addiction program in CO that includes dual diagnosis treatment addresses both addiction and any mental health disorder.
 Comprehensive care for addiction and trauma may involve the following: